Cabrillo College: Academics

-Many Cabrillo College students transfer (after 3–5 years) to three nearby universities: the University of California at Santa Cruz, San Jose State University, and California State University at Monterey Bay.
-Cabrillo ranked first in transfers to UC Santa Cruz according to Chancellor George Blumenthal in his address to the Cabrillo College Governing Board in November 2007 and as of 2020 was one of the top community college feeders to UCSC.
+Many Cabrillo College students transfer (after 3–5 years) to three nearby universities: the University of California, Santa Cruz, San Jose State University, and California State University, Monterey Bay.
+Cabrillo ranked first in transfers to University of California, Santa Cruz according to Chancellor George Blumenthal in his address to the Cabrillo College Governing Board in November 2007 and as of 2020 was one of the top community college feeders to UCSC.
 Cabrillo offers hundreds of courses leading to four-year degrees in many majors.
 The majority of courses in the Cabrillo curriculum transfer to the University of California or the California State University systems.

 Cabrillo's career education is closely connected to the nearby Silicon Valley business environment as well as that of the greater San Francisco Bay Area.
 Cabrillo College offers programs that lead to skills certificates, certificates of achievement, and associate degrees.
 In addition, Cabrillo College offers basic skills courses and courses for business, professional and personal development.
 A variety of not-for-credit classes are available on a fee basis through the Cabrillo College Extension program.

 Cabrillo College is accredited by the Accrediting Commission of Community and Junior Colleges.

 The library is named after the first president, Robert Swenson, who established Cabrillo and served for over 20 years as president.